bunatl/nextgen-portal/README.md

 ## Technology stack
 * [JavaScript](https://www.javascript.com/) - JavaScript is the world's most popular and easy to learn programming language of the Web
 * [TypeScript](https://www.typescriptlang.org/) - typed superset of JavaScript
+* [CircleCI](https://circleci.com/about/) - Our CI/CD platform lets teams build and deliver great software, quickly and at scale, in the cloud, or on your own infrastructure.

 #### Frontend
 * [react.js](https://reactjs.org/) - A JS lib for building user interfaces